Ccamm/Previous-Fifth-Domain-Challenges/README.md

 **Competition CTFs should not have reused challenges!
 We all want to learn something new and have fun!**

+## Unsolvable Challenges

+Technically, these could be solvable but no one has been able to in all of the CTFs it has popped up in.
+If you have solved it let me know.

+* Gothams Weather: Seen in 4 CTFs (Including BSides)
+* Adversarial Server: Seen in 2 CTFs (Including BSides)
+* Snowy Emails: Seen in 2 CTFS (Including BSides)

 ## Screenshots of Previous CTFs

 **ADF Cyber GAP CTF**